6. If You Had Wings (1972 – 1989) // Buzz Lightyear’s Space Ranger Spin (1998 – Today)

 Monsters Inc. Mike & Sulley to the Rescue finally repurposed the bones of Superstar Limo, turning cartoonish Hollywood limousines into Monstropolis taxi cabs.
 Sure, it’s just a cute-if-simple “book report” dark ride with some smart staging and clever effects, but it was also a triple threat, giving the young California Adventure much needed family capacity, more Disney characters, and a solution to the Superstar Limo problem.

-THEN & NOW: Thankfully, there’s practically no remnant of Superstar Limo to be found in Mike & Sulley to the Rescue aside from the dark ride’s entry “tunnel” wherein in-vehicle video becomes riders’ focus.
+THEN & NOW: Thankfully, there’s practically no remnant of Superstar Limo to be found in Mike & Sulley to the Rescue aside from the dark ride’s first scene – a “tunnel” wherein in-vehicle video becomes riders’ focus.
 Especially since Superstar Limo was so staggeringly short-lived, even those who experienced it twenty years ago probably couldn’t feel certain that the layout is unchanged…

 Rather than any particular scene or maneuver, the most noteworthy reminder of the building’s former inhabitant is probably a hilarious and widely-known Easter egg: haz-mat suited CDA agents throughout the Monsters Inc. ride just so happen to have the same postures and poses as Superstar Limo’s C-List celebrity stars… Hmm… In any case, this is one “Then & Now” where seeing how Imagineers made use of what they were given actually makes us appreciate the result even more.